 You may be surprised to hear that the attic is one section of your home that can actually bring significant energy savings.
-Without the adequate amount of attic insulation in place to keep the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more specifically...out the roof.
+Without the adequate amount of attic insulation in place to trap the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more specifically...out the roof.

 Why Insulating Your Attic Matters